Job Specification

 REQUIREMENTS:

-Bachelor's degree in Civil, Mechanical or Electrical Engineering
+degree in Civil, Mechanical, Chemical or Electrical Engineering.

-Technology (BSET) in a field related to Civil, Mechanical or
+(BSET) in a field related to Civil, Mechanical, Chemical or Electrical

-Electrical Engineering from an accredited college or university
+Engineering from an accredited college or university having a

-having a curriculum approved by the Accreditation Board of
+curriculum approved by the Accreditation Board of Engineering

-Engineering Technology (ABET) may substitute for the above
+Technology (ABET) may substitute for the above education

-New Jersey Board of Professional Engineers and Land Surveyors
+by the New Jersey State Board of Professional Engineers and Land

-may be substituted for the above educational requirement.
+Surveyors may be substituted for the above education requirement.

 EXPERIENCE:

-Two (2) years of related experience in civil, electrical or mechanical
+Two (2) years of related experience in Civil, Mechanical, Chemical

-NOTE: A Master’s degree in Civil, Electrical or Mechanical
+NOTE: A Master’s degree in Civil, Electrical, Chemical or Mechanical

-engineering, or a Master’s of Science in Engineering Technology
+Engineering, or a Master of Science in Engineering Technology (MSET)

-(MSET) in a field related to Civil, Electrical or Mechanical
+in a field related to Civil, Electrical, Chemical or Mechanical Engineering

 LICENSE: